 The point of all this is to show why it pays to use multiple sports betting sites.
 The big caveat here is that you only keep accounts with reputable bookmakers.
 Nothing good comes from doing business with untrustworthy sportsbooks no matter how good the odds may be.

-Here are three bookmakers that I can recommend right now.
+Here are two bookmakers that I can recommend right now.
 These are all excellent betting sites that have positive reputations.

 Bonuses add directly to your bottom line and every betting site has at least one bonus available at all times.
 This is kind of like odds shopping in that it adds to your profit potential without any extra work on your side.
 All you have to do is wager like you normally would and you end up with more money than you would have had otherwise.

 Every online sportsbook has a bonus of some sort.
 These bonuses normally come in the form of new customer promos, reload bonuses and short-term promos such as free wagers and money back guarantees.
 This is how all the biggest betting sites compete with one another for your business.

 New Customer Bonuses